andydevs/blog/_drafts/experiments-with-css-grid.md

 }
 ```

 The `1fr` translates to "1 fraction". `repeat(5, 1fr)` will repeat that five times.
-This tells CSS to divide the vertical
+This part of the code tells CSS to divide the vertical
 free space into five equally spaced rows.
-Likewise `repeat(8, 1fr)` will divide the horizontal free space into eight
+Likewise the part containing `repeat(8, 1fr)` will divide the horizontal free space into eight
 equally spaced columns.
 The result is a 5x8 grid of equally sized cells that we can play around in.

 Now the real magic happens.
 Using `grid-template-areas`, we can assign cells on this grid into named areas.